concinim/wh-acd/annotator_attribute_detection.md

 </tr>
 <tr>
 <td>inference_rules</td>
-<td>The name of a derived attribute rule set that will be used for deriving additional attributes based on the attributes discovered by the <b>attribute_set</b> parameter.
+<td>The name of a derived attribute rule set that will be used for deriving additional attributes based on the attributes discovered by the **attribute_set** parameter.
 The derived attribute rules are developed using the <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/cartridge-main.html" target="_blank">DET</a>.</td>
 </tr>
 <tr>
 <td>qualifier_set</td>
 <td>The name of the desired attribute qualifier set to leverage when running the attribute_detection annotator.
 Multiple qualifier sets can be designated for a given request.
-The detect_qualifiers parameter must also be set to true.</td>
+The **detect_qualifiers** parameter must also be set to `true`.</td>
 </tr>
 <tr>
 <td>detect_qualifiers</td>
-<td>When true, attribute annotations will include qualifiers as defined in the qualifier set identified on the qualifier_set parameter.</td>
+<td>When true, attribute annotations will include qualifiers as defined in the qualifier set identified on the **qualifier_set** parameter.</td>
 </tr>
 <tr>
 <td>include_optional_fields</td>
 <td>Specify additional fields from the underlying concepts in the attribute values.
-Use 'medical_codes' to return medical code fields in the attribute annotations. </td>
+Use `medical_codes` to return medical code fields in the attribute annotations. </td>
 </tr>
 </table>

 #### Dependencies

-The attribute_detection annotator detects attributes from previously detected concepts and concept values.
+The attribute detection annotator detects attributes from previously detected concepts and concept values.
 Configurations defined within the attribute sets determine which concepts and concept values to promote to attributes.
 The concept value annotator is needed as a dependency to associate values from the unstructured text with a detected attribute.
-The attribute detection annotator does not detect any explicit concepts from the unstructured data itself.
+The concept value annotator should be designated to run prior to attribute detection in the flow.

 The attribute_detection annotator will propagate contextual information from the underlying concepts and concept values to the discovered attribute, such as whether the concept is negated or what section the attribute appears in.
 The contextual annotators (negation, hypothetical, disambiguation, or section) should be designated to run prior to attribute detection in the flow.